Gina Yashere is all about pushing boundaries.

 “I also want to start helping other African artists get their projects made.
 I’m all about bringing as many of us in as I possibly can.
 Even on Bob Hearts Abishola, I ensured that we got black writers in the room.
 We have also got another Nigerian woman writer in the room.
 I said to them.
 ‘I’m not the only me out there.
 Let me help you find others,’ and we’ll all make money.”

-Yashere has nothing but love for Nigeria’s LGBT+ community and is committed to supporting in however way that she can.
+Yashere loves Nigeria’s LGBT+ community and is committed to supporting it in any way she can.

 “I respect you guys.
 You are fighting the fight on the continent.
 I’m fighting from a relative place of comfort, you know.
 And I understand the privilege that I have to do that.
 So, the little bit that I can do with this TV show and telling our stories, It’s for you guys.
 So, I appreciate and thank you for the battles you’re fighting and the struggle you’re in.
 And I got your back.”